-The India Winterim is an intensive, three-week field-based program that provides students with the opportunity to learn from and directly interact with leading social entrepreneurs, non-profit organizations and academic institutions within India’s diverse cultural, socioeconomic, and geographical mosaic.
+India Winterim is an intensive, three-week, field-based program that provides students with the opportunity to learn from and directly interact with leading social entrepreneurs, non-profit organizations, and academic institutions within India’s diverse cultural, socioeconomic, and geographical mosaic.
 Each course is based in (or near) one of several cities throughout India.
 This program is designed for undergraduate students, graduate students and community members with related interests and experience.

 The India Winterim program allows students to explore their interests in art and architecture, biodiversity and sustainability, education, entrepreneurship, housing, journalism, performing arts, physical therapy, renewable energy, social justice and law, social work, water resources or other development issues in India.
 Specific courses vary each year.
-In 2011-12, 142 students participated in 9 different courses.
 Each section is led by UI faculty and has its own disciplinary perspective.
 Students work with Indian NGOs employing a diverse variety of techniques to address social issues.

 The Indiana University Global Gateway for Teachers Student Teaching Program

 This 8-week student teaching program provides future teachers with the opportunity to experience teaching and learning practices in a foreign country.
 Science teachers might explore science education in China.
 History teachers might explore how World War II is taught in Germany, or how the American Revolution is taught in England.
-With a few exceptions, student teaching abroad through the Global Gateway program is a great opportunity for teachers of all age groups and subjects.
+Student teaching abroad through the Global Gateway program is a great opportunity for teachers of many age groups and subjects.

 Ashlee Baeten in Quilotoa, Ecuador